James Hixon Van Sickle: Personal life

 Van Sickle married Caroline Valentine of New Providence on August 1, 1883.
 They had two daughters and two sons, Mrs. John White, Helen, John B. and Schuyler.

 Later in life, Van Sickle lived with his wife in Coral Gables, Florida.
 Van Sickle died on February 12, 1926, while visiting former Baltimore school superintendent Henry S. West in Miami, Florida.
 He was buried at Woodlawn Park Cemetery.

 Awards and legacy

-Van Sickle received an honorary PhD at the University at Albany, SUNY, in 1905.
+Van Sickle received an honorary PhD at the University at Albany (State University of New York), in 1905.

 The Park School of Baltimore cites the ousting of Van Sickle in 1911 as superintendent of schools in Baltimore as a cause for the founding of the school.
 According to the Baltimore Bulletin of Education, Van Sickle should be attributed for spearheading the creation of a department of education at Johns Hopkins University.